lagom/lagom/docs/manual/common/concepts/InternalAndExternalCommunication.md

 * [[Service calls|ServiceDescriptors]], either synchronous or asynchronous (streaming), allow services to communicate with each other using published APIs and standard protocols (HTTP and WebSockets).

 * Publishing messages to a [[broker|MessageBroker]], such as Apache Kafka, decouples communication even further.
-Lagom's [[Message Broker API|MessageBrokerAPI]] provides at-least-once semantics.
+Lagom's [[Message Broker API|MessageBrokerApi]] provides at-least-once semantics.
 If a new instance starts publishing information, its messages are added to events previously emitted.
 If a new instance subscribes to a topic, they will receive all events, past, present, and future (as long as they are subscribed).

 Nodes of a single service (collectively called a cluster) require less decoupling.
 They share the same code and are managed together, as a set, by a single team or individual.
 For this reason, intra-service communication can take advantage of mechanisms that have less overhead and better performance.
 For example: